 True Fear of the Lord is a fear of sin and its horrific consequences.

 “The gift of fear of the Lord is definitely the basis [from the Holy Spirit].
 It is fear of sin.”

 –Pope St. John Paul II

-We must fear sin, as sin causes incredible pain and blindness in our lives and when we lack a correct amount of this fear, we lack of true sorrow for our sins and forfeit salvation.
+We must fear sin, as sin causes incredible pain and blindness in our lives and it seprates us from God.
+When we lack a correct amount of this fear, we lack of true sorrow for our sins and forfeit salvation.
+What is scarier?

-Therefore, true fear of the Lord must be obtained, not just for one sin but for all of them.
+Therefore, to love God and embrace God’s saving forgiving mercy He died to give us, we must obtain enough grace from God to have true fear of the Lord/true hatred of our sins (true contrition), not just for one sin but for all of them.
 And that takes much grace.
 That is why the evil one has worked so hard to distort its meaning.
-We need it to be saved!
+We need it to be saved.

 Wow!
 Sin should be greatly feared!

-Fear of the Lord is truly the “fear of sin;” it is the hatred of evil and the dreaded consequences it causes to ourselves, others and God.
+Fear of the Lord is truly the “fear of sin;” it is the hatred of evil and the dreaded consequences it causes to ourselves, others (making us unable to correctly love them) and most importantly God.

 “The fear of the Lord is hatred of evil [sin]” (Proverbs 8:13).